Definición de back en inglés:

 - Make a wrong or inappropriate choice.Oraciones de ejemplo

 - Is it time to say sorry for backing the wrong horse?

 - I think most of the critics are backing the wrong horse in seeing the issue of testing for recreational drugs as a make or break issue.

 - Then he got down on one knee and said, ‘I'm sorry we backed the wrong horse.'

 behind someone's back

-- Without a person’s knowledge and in an unfair or dishonorable way: Carla made fun of him behind his backMás ejemplos en oraciones
+- Without a person’s knowledge and in an unfair way: Carla made fun of him behind his backMás ejemplos en oraciones

 - In fact he had done many a vile thing behind her back without her knowledge.

 - It can help when you need to brag or blow off steam or tell a secret or even talk behind someone's back.